sodadata/docs/soda/data-privacy.md

 Installed in your environment, you use the Soda SQL command-line tool to securely connect to a [data source]({% link soda/glossary.md %}#data-source) using [environment variables]({% link soda-sql/warehouse.md %}#env_vars-yaml-file) to store login credentials.

-You can also [connect to a data source]({% link soda-cloud/add-datasets.md %}) in Soda Cloud.
+As an Admin on your Soda Cloud account, you can also [connect to a data source]({% link soda-cloud/add-datasets.md %}) in the Soda Cloud web application.
 Soda Cloud stores your login credentials securely in our database; passwords are encrypyed and can only be read by the components of Soda SQL that connect to perform scans of your data.

 {% include nat-gateway.md %}